 - Include stretches that will help thoracic expansion.

-- Monitor breathing, at least for 1 or 2 weeks of post-recovery.
+- Monitor breathing, for at least for 1 or 2 weeks of post-recovery.

-- Eat healthily, include protein in every meal for muscle recovery.
+- Eat healthily, and include protein in every meal for muscle recovery.

 - Drink plenty of fluids.